mydaytrip/partner-api/source/includes/trip-api.md

          }
       ],
    },
-   "pickupAddressNote": "Havel airport",
+   "pickUpAddressNote": "Havel airport",
-   "dropoffAddressNote": "Vienna central square", "customerNote": "We will stand next to the entrance", "flightNumber": "FR008",
+   "dropOffAddressNote": "Vienna central square", "customerNote": "We will stand next to the entrance", "flightNumber": "FR008",
    "passengerDetails": [